adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Below.md

 The Upper Cogs are primarily devoted to industry.
 When Lord Tarkanan destroyed the old city during the War of the Mark, he opened channels to the lake of fire that lay deep beneath.
 This lava burns with a heat that is more than the laws of nature should allow, and it is ideal for working difficult metals such as adamantine.
 Over the centuries, House Cannith has helped Breland develop a massive array of foundries and forges in the Cogs, combining the powers of magic and nature to create a powerful industrial complex.
 In addition to the trades that rely on the heat and the fire, the Cogs are home to many businesses that the people on the surface don’t want to have to see, smell, or deal with—tanneries, slaughter houses, and other unpleasant trades.

 Much of Sharn’s warforged population can be found in the Cogs districts of Ashblack and Blackbones, laboring in these workhouses and forges.
 While they are technically free, most of the warforged don’t know what to do with freedom; they were made to follow orders and to work as part of an army.
 Unscrupulous businessmen have lured warforged into indentured servitude, and many are little better than slaves.
 Requiring neither food nor sleep, they toil unceasingly, day in and day out.
 Lord [[Merrix d’Cannith]] has been making efforts to improve the life of the warforged and to encourage the constructs to take more initiative.
 The warforged who work at the Cannith Enclave in Ashblack are treated as equals, and Merrix secretly helped establish the Red Hammer Inn in Blackbones to help the warforged there.

-## Sharn Watch
-The Cogs has no Watch garrison; on the rare occasion that a City Watch patrol enters the Cogs, it comes from one of the districts above.

-## Upper Cogs

 ### Ashblack
 The first foundries of Sharn were built here.
 The district is devoted to industry, and the environment here is sweltering and claustrophobic.